Numanahmedh/Stude/README.md

 # Stude
-a Student's Partner of the Campus
+# A Web App as a Student's Partner